Characterisation of exchangeable sequences through empirical distributions: Introduction

 \section{Introduction}

-The basic idea behind exchangeability is to remove the independence assumption from an independent and identically distributed (iid) sample, while at the same time keeping the same marginals and the symmetry properties that make these objects so easy to deal with.
+The basic idea behind exchangeability is to remove the independence assumption from an independent and identically distributed (iid) sample, while preserving the same marginals and the symmetry properties that make these objects so convenient to deal with.
 The symmetric property is easily seen to be equivalent to the notion of invariance under permutation of indices.
 These distributions have been extensively studied and were first shown in 1930 by Bruno de Finetti, in a special instance in \cite{finetti}, to be equivalent to the mixing of iid samples, and later in 1937 for a more general case in \cite{finetti2}.
 Refer to \cite{aldous} for a good probabilistic introduction to the subject of exchangeability.
-This kind of symmetry plays a role in the philosophical foundation of the Bayesian paradigm.
+This kind of symmetry also plays a role in the philosophical foundation of the Bayesian paradigm.